 BFK’s Fall Bike Celebration’s magnificent Bike Tour is always on the third Sunday of September (Sept.
-17 in 2023) — offering something for everyone.
+22 in 2024) — offering something for everyone.
 Ride registration is now open at BikeReg* through Sept.
-12, 2023 and will be offered onsite on the morning of the Ride as well.
+15, 2024 and will be offered onsite on the morning of the Ride as well.
 It’s not a race, and, E-bikes & recumbents are welcome!
 NEW for ’23: Gravel Routes! — details below and on Routes page.
-The rest of this site will be updated in 2023; in the meantime it will give you an idea of what’s coming this fall.

 PRE-REGISTRATION BENEFITS

-In 2023: Everyone who pre-registers online will get a coupon for a free cyclist’s Ice Cream cone at Apple Knocker’s Ice Cream Parlor.
-Plus, pre-registered riders will (hopefully) get a coupon for 10% off at the Distant Whistle Brewhouse in beautiful downtown Vicksburg.
+Everyone who pre-registers online will get a coupon for a free cyclist’s Ice Cream cone at Apple Knocker’s Ice Cream Parlor–good for the rest of September.
+Plus, pre-registered riders will get a coupon for 10% off at the Distant Whistle Brewhouse in beautiful downtown Vicksburg–also good for the rest of September.
 PLUS – pre-registered riders who pick up their packets and get their wrist bands in person at Saturday’s Ice Cream Social (4-7pm) can skip the line and start the ride without having to pick up your packet/wrist band at the Day-Of Registration desk on Sunday.

-Online Ride Registration* On site registration opens Sunday at 7:30am
+Online Ride Registration is OPEN* On site registration opens Sunday 7:30am

 *Bike Reg charges a transaction fee not listed in the registration fees; we ask your understanding that we need to cover our expenses as a 501c3 non-profit.
 We feel the security of their processing system and extra piece of mind are worth it.